johnzweng/XposedLePro3Infrared/README.md

 ### Support:
-If you have any questions or feedback please visit the [TODO INSERT LINK related thread on the XDA developers forum](http://forum.xda-developers.com/le-pro3/development/TODO)
+If you have any questions or feedback please visit [this thread on the XDA developers forum](http://forum.xda-developers.com/le-pro3/development/mod-make-infrared-blaster-3rd-party-t3511572)